willj-dev/willj-dev.github.io/content/pages/conceptual-fp/intermediate-typeclasses.md

    ((((0 + 1) + 2) + 4) + 8)
 ```

 As you can see, the first thing to be evaluated is $0 + 1$, and we proceed down the list, evaluating the "left-most" operations first.
-This implies the existence of a *right fold* ^[See [Right Folds from the Left][] for a generic right-fold, if all we have to start with is a left-fold.]:
+This implies the existence of a *right fold* ^[See [Right Folds from the Left][appendix-foldr] for a generic right-fold, if all we have to start with is a left-fold.]:

     foldrList : (a -> b -> b) -> b -> [a] -> b
     foldrList _ b [] = b